tpapp/DOIHS.jl/README.md

 Package for some routines and examples used in the Dynamic Optimization 2 course at the Institute for Advanced Studies, Vienna, in 2017 spring.

 The code is mostly pedagogical, and not optimized for either speed, allocation, or even numerical accuracy.
-This package is abandonned, useful parts are being reorganized into other libraries of mine.
+This package is abandoned, useful parts are being reorganized into other libraries of mine.